Why are Americans Leaving the US for a ‘Plan B’ Passport in 2025

 However, the advantages are clear as you:

-- Can spend a long time in your chosen country
+- can spend a long time in your chosen country

-- Could potentially benefit from its tax system
+- could potentially benefit from its tax system

-- Will enjoy the freedom to travel to your new residency with ease
+- will enjoy the freedom to travel to your new residency with ease

-- May be able to gain citizenship in roughly four to ten years.
+- may be able to gain citizenship in roughly four to ten years.

-Most importantly, a residence permit gives you options without the commitment of citizenship.
 And if you’re investing in a residence, it’s usually a fraction of the cost of a second passport.

 Pathways to Residency

-The path to residency is rarely a universal affair.
+The path to residency is rarely universal.

 The first and often most popular option is residency by investment.
 The investment part of these programs typically relates to real estate, government bonds or donations.